-- .1 Remove from Site and dispose of packaging materials at appropriate recycling facilities. - .2 Collect and separate for disposal paper, plastic, polystyrene, corrugated cardboard, and packaging material in appropriate on-site bins for recycling in accordance with Waste Management Plan. - .3 Divert unused wood materials from landfill to approved facility. - .4 Do not dispose of preservative treated wood through incineration. - .5 Do not dispose of preservative treated wood with materials destined for recycling or reuse. - .6 Dispose of treated wood, end pieces, wood scraps and sawdust at approved sanitary. - .7 Dispose of unused wood preservative material at official, approved hazardous material collections Site.
+- .1 Separate and recycle waste materials in accordance with Section 01 74 21 -Construction/Demolition Waste Management and Disposal. - .2 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .3 Collect and separate for disposal paper, plastic, polystyrene, corrugated cardboard, and packaging material in appropriate on-site bins for recycling in accordance with Waste Management Plan. - .4 Divert unused wood materials from landfill to approved facility. - .5 Do not dispose of preservative treated wood through incineration. - .6 Do not dispose of preservative treated wood with materials destined for recycling or reuse. - .7 Dispose of treated wood, end pieces, wood scraps and sawdust at approved sanitary.

-.8 Do not dispose of unused preservative material into sewer system, into streams, lakes, onto ground or in other locations where they will pose health or environmental hazard.
+- .8 Dispose of unused wood preservative material at official, approved hazardous material collections site. - .9 Do not dispose of unused preservative material into sewer system, into streams, lakes, onto ground or in other locations where they will pose health or environmental hazard.

-2.1 Lumber Material
+2.1 LUMBER MATERIAL

-- .1 Lumber: unless specified otherwise, softwood, S4S, moisture content 19% or less in accordance with following standards: - .1 CAN/CSA-O141. - .2 NLGA Standard Grading Rules for Canadian Lumber. - .2 Furring, blocking, nailing strips and fascia backing: - .1 Board sizes: "Standard" or better grade. - .2 Dimension sizes: "Standard" light framing or better grade.
+- .1 Lumber: unless specified otherwise, softwood, S4S, moisture content 19% or less in accordance with following standards: - .1 CAN/CSA-0141. - .2 NLGA Standard Grading Rules for Canadian Lumber. - .2 Furring, blocking, nailing strips and fascia backing: - .1 Board sizes: "Standard" or better grade. - .2 Dimension sizes: "Standard" light framing or better grade.

-2.2 Panel Materials
+2.2 PANEL MATERIALS